-5. Labour practices & Decent work - Performance Indicators LA1 Total workforce by employment type, employment contract and region.
-Sustainability Report page 30: Key Facts LA2 Total number and rate of employee turnover by age group, gender and region.
-Sustainability Report page 30: Key Facts LA4 Percentage of employees covered by collective bargaining agreements.
-Annual Report and Accounts page 243: Employees LA5 Minimum notice period(s) regarding significant operational changes, including whether it is specified in collective agreements.
-Sustainability Report page 22: Valuing our Employees; and the Group Standards Manual stipulates that each Group member will work in a professional manner with legitimate employee representative bodies such as unions, employee associations and any employee representative forum established in agreement with the HSBC Group company.
+5. Labour practices & Decent work-Performance Indicators LA1 Total workforce by employment type, employment contract and region.
+Sustainability Report page 32: Key Facts LA2 Total number and rate of employee turnover by age group, gender and region.
+Sustainability Report page 33: Key Facts LA4 Percentage of employees covered by collective bargaining agreements.
+Annual Report and Accounts page 335: Employee relations LA5 Minimum notice period(s) regarding significant operational changes, including whether it is specified in collective agreements.
+Sustainability Report page 24: Valuing our Employees; and the Group Standards Manual stipulates that each Group member will work in a professional manner with legitimate employee representative bodies such as unions, employee associations and any employee representative forum established in agreement with the HSBC Group company.
 LA7 Rates of injury, occupational diseases, lost days and absenteeism and total number of work related fatalities by region.
-Sustainability Report page 30: Key Facts LA8 Education, training, counselling, prevention and risk-control programmes in place to assist workforce members, their families or community members regarding serious diseases.
-Sustainability Report 2007 page 28: Health and safety LA10 Average hours of training per year per employee by employee category.
-Sustainability Report page 22: Valuing our Employees LA13 Composition of governance bodies and breakdown of employees per category according to gender, age group, minority group membership and other indicators of diversity.
-Sustainability Report page 30: Key Facts LA14 Ratio of basic salary of men to women by employee category.
+Sustainability Report page 33: Key Facts LA8 Education, training, counselling, prevention and risk-control programmes in place to assist workforce members, their families or community members regarding serious diseases.
+Not material issue, not disclosed.
+For general health and safety and counselling see Sustainability Report page 26 LA10 Average hours of training per year per employee by employee category.
+Sustainability Report page 24: Valuing our Employees LA13 Composition of governance bodies and breakdown of employees per category according to gender, age group, minority group membership and other indicators of diversity.
+Sustainability Report page 33: Key Facts LA14 Ratio of basic salary of men to women by employee category.
 Not disclosed LA15 Return to work and retention rates after parental leave by gender.
 Not disclosed 6.
-Human Rights - Performance Indicators HR1 Percentage and total number of significant investment agreements that include human rights clauses or that have undergone human rights screening.
-Sustainability Report page 16-18: Sustainability Risk Management HR2 Percentage of significant suppliers and contractors that have undergone screening on human rights and action taken.
-Sustainability Report page 7: Engaging our stakeholders - suppliers HR3 Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained.
-Sustainability Report page 16: Sustainability Risk Management HR4 Total number of incidents of discrimination and actions taken.
+Human Rights-Performance Indicators HR1 Percentage and total number of significant investment agreements that include human rights clauses or that have undergone human rights screening.
+Sustainability Report page 16 - 19: Sustainability Risk Management HR2 Percentage of significant suppliers and contractors that have undergone screening on human rights and action taken.
+Sustainability Report page 7: Engaging our stakeholders- suppliers HR3 Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained.
+Sustainability Report page 17: Training our people, Sustainability Risk HR4 Total number of incidents of discrimination and actions taken.
 Not disclosed HR5 Operations identified in which the right to exercise of freedom of association and collective bargaining may be at significant risk, and actions taken to support these rights.
 Not disclosed.
 The Group Standards Manual stipulates that each Group member will work in a professional manner with legitimate employee representative bodies such as unions, employee associations and any employee representative forum established in agreement with the HSBC Group company.
 HR6 Operations identified as having significant risk for incidents of child labour and measures taken to contribute to the elimination of child labour.
 Not disclosed, low risk within direct operations